 The flush is best done on a weekend.
 The day before flush, drink 32 oz. apple juice in am, then only steamed veggies and rice for lunch, with NO FOOD after 1:30pm.
 Water is fine only.
 The night before the flush at 6pm, add 4 TBSP of Epsom salts (magnesium sulfate) to a total of 24 oz of pure water, making four 6-oz servings.
 Drink your first serving now, adding fresh lemon for taste.
 Drink your second serving at 8pm.
 If you’ve not had a bowel movement/s by 9:30pm, do a coffee enema.
 At 10pm, make the flush concoction: squeeze 1 large grapefruit (or 1 lemon and 1 orange) or use tomato juice (6 oz) and pour 4 Tbsp. organic extra virgin olive oil into a jar and shake hard 20 times.
 Drink this and then go to bed immediately, lying flat on your back with two pillows propping the head up.
 Lie still for at least 20 minutes.
 Afterthis you may lie normally on your right side and sleep.
 You may feel various sensations or a slight queasiness which will pass.
 Note: the magnesium in Epsom salts will reduce tendency to spasm, but also causes liquidy stools, which helps the stones pass.
 Upon awaking the next morning, but not before 6am, drink your third glass of Epsom salts.
 If thirsty, a glass of warm water is fine beforehand.
 Rest and drink your last glass of Epsom salts 1-2 hours later.
 These stimulate deeper release of toxins and avoid any stagnation that can cause nausea.
 Later in the morning, drink fresh fruit juice and fruit only, then lightly for lunch, then normal by dinner (avoid rich/fried foods for 2 days).
 Consider one more coffee enema if any headache.
 This recipe works wonderfully compared to all other LV/GB flushes!

 The GB-40 Yuan caps are available through our office.
-Liver Support II is available on our web online pharmacy.
-Castor Oil Pack Kits are available on our web pharmacy (search code: H68696).
+Liver Support II and the Castor Oil Pack Kits are available on our web pharmacy.
 Coffee enemas can be purchased through various online sources.*These statements have not been evaluated by the Food and Drug Administration, and are not intended to diagnose, treat, cure or prevent any disease.